Four-fold non-Hermitian phase transitions and non-reciprocal coupled resonator optical waveguides: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Band topology in non-Hermitian physics has attracted intensive studies recently\cite{Mostafazadeh2002, Bender2007, El-Ganainy2018,Gong2018, Ghatak2019, Ashida2020, Bergholtz2021}.
-As is well-known for Hermitian systems, a nontrivial Bloch band invariant implies the emergency of topological boundary modes under open boundary condition (OBC)\cite{Bernevig2006,Schnyder2008}, which can date back to the discovery of integer quantum Hall effect\cite{Klitzing1980,Thouless1982,Hatsugai1993}.
-However, similar bulk-boundary correspondence appears to be violated in non-Hermitian regimes.
-On one hand, the spectrum in open system is far different from that in periodic system, especially the topological phase transition points are not equivalent to the bulk gap-closing points\cite{Xiong2018,Wang2019}.
-On the other hand, such a non-consistency of spectra always comes along with the non-Hermitian skin effect (NHSE) phenomenon\cite{Lee2016,Alvarez2018,Okuma2020,Yokomizo2021,Kim2021}, where all the eigenstates under OBC are exponentially localized at the boundary of the lattice.
-These phenomena extend the richness of the phase transitions, and provide higher reconfigurability in non-Hermitian classical systems or quantum systems, such as photonics\cite{Zhu2020,Zhong2021,Chen2021}, electrical circuits\cite{Yoshida2020,Hofmann2020, Xu2021,Zhang2021,Zou2021}, acoustics\cite{Acoustics2021}, and quantum-walk dynamics\cite{Xiao2020}, which are beyond any known phenomenon from their Hermitian counterparts.
+Band topology in non-Hermitian physics has attracted in recent years\cite{Mostafazadeh2002,Bender2007,El-Ganainy2018,Gong2018,Ghatak2019,Ashida2020,Bergholtz2021}.
+As is well-known for Hermitian systems, a nontrivial Bloch band invariant implies the emergence of topological boundary modes under open boundary condition (OBC)\cite{Bernevig2006,Schnyder2008}, which can date back to the discovery of integer quantum Hall effect\cite{Klitzing1980,Thouless1982,Hatsugai1993}.
+The interplay between non-Hermitian physics and topological physics extends the richness of the phase transitions.
+On one hand, traditional bulk-boundary correspondence appears to be violated in non-Hermitian regimes, where the topological phase transition points are not consistent with the bulk gap-closing points\cite{Lee2016,Yao2018,Kunst2018,Lee2019}.
+On the other hand, non-Hermitian skin effect (NHSE) phenomenon\cite{Yao2018a,Yao2018,Yokomizo2019,Kawabata2020,Guo2021b} is observed, where all the eigenstates under OBC are exponentially localized at the boundary of the lattice.
+Inspired by these phenomena, non-Hermitian topology provides higher reconfigurability in non-Hermitian classical systems or quantum systems, such as photonics\cite{Zhu2020,Zhong2021,Chen2021,Wang2021,Parto2021}, electrical circuits\cite{Yoshida2020,Hofmann2020,Xu2021,Zhang2021,Zou2021}, acoustics\cite{Acoustics2021}, magnetics\cite{Flebus2020,Deng2022}, and quantum-walk dynamics\cite{Xiao2020}, which are beyond any known phenomenon from their Hermitian counterparts.